rkridenour/Mastering-the-Data-Symphony/README.md

 - Visual Studio Code is the local host (Desktop)
 - Github Desktop is the middle buffer that connect the local host to the online host

+NEXT STEPS
+- Add in the steps I used to complete the project to include get pull
+- research/learn how to update VSC/GHD to reflect the changed repo name